CDI shared theme + palette (used across chapters)

 - is aligned to metadata (so patterns can be interpreted)

-Transform to relative abundance and aggregate to genus
+Transform and aggregate to genus

 ps_rel <- phyloseq::transform_sample_counts(ps, function(x) x / sum(x))